190ibrahim/PMI_retake/README.md

     - Git / GitHub / Share Project on GitHub (not change the name of the repository)
 1. (2 points) Create a ***Matrix*** class.
 In ***Matrix*** create the ***minimum*** and the
    ***numbersDivisibleByThree*** methods.
-Both method has to process a 2-dimensional integer matrix: first one has to define the minimum of the matrix, other one has to collect the numbers divisible by 3.
+Both method has to process a 2-dimensional integer matrix: first one has to define the minimum of the matrix, other one has to jlect the numbers divisible by 3.
 2. (4 points) Implement the ***Dentist*** class, which handle appointments (patientName, appointment).
    The class should have a ***newAppointment*** (add a new patient with appointment), a ***resign*** (remove the given appointment of a patient), and a ***getAppointments*** (return the details of actually stored